cdapio/cdap/cdap-docs/users-manual/source/etl/index.rst

 ETL Templates, Adapters and Plugins
 -----------------------------------

-An Application Template is a blueprint that is used to create an Adapter, an instance of a template in CDAP.
+An *Application Template* is a blueprint that is used to create an Adapter, an instantiation of a template in CDAP.

 CDAP provides two Application Templates |---| the ETL Templates **etlBatch** and